-- 2.3 The majority of the Board should be non-executive directors whom the Board considers to be independent. - 2.4 The Board and its committees must have an appropriate balance of skills, experience, OP 4.1 independence and knowledge of the Company.
+- 2.4 Independent non-executive directors must be the largest single group on the Board. - 2.5 The Board and its committees must have an appropriate balance of skills, experience, independence and knowledge of the Company.
 The Board must identify what customer and stakeholder expertise is needed in the boardroom and how this need is addressed.
-Consideration should be given to the length of service of the Board as a whole and membership regularly refreshed. - 2.5 There must be a majority of independent members on the audit, nomination and OP 4.7 remuneration committees and the audit and remuneration committees are independently led. - 2.6 The Board should appoint one of the independent non-executive directors to be the senior independent director to provide a sounding Board for the chair and serve as an intermediary for the other directors.
-Led by the senior independent director, the non-executive directors should meet without the chair present at least annually to appraise the chair's performance, and on other occasions as necessary. - 2.7 Non-executive directors have a prime role in appointing and removing executive directors.
+Consideration should be given to the length of service of the Board as a whole and membership regularly refreshed. - 2.6 There must be a majority of independent members on the audit, nomination and OP 4.7 remuneration committees and the audit and remuneration committees are independently led - 2.7 The Board should appoint one of the independent non-executive directors to be the senior independent director to provide a sounding Board for the chair and serve as an intermediary for the other directors.
+Led by the senior independent director, the non-executive directors should meet without the chair present at least annually to appraise the chair's performance, and on other occasions as necessary. - Non-executive directors have a prime role in appointing and removing executive directors.
 Non-executive directors should scrutinise and hold to account the performance of management and individual executive directors against agreed performance objectives.
-The chair should hold meetings with the non-executive directors without the executive directors present. - 2.8 The AIR must include details of Board and committee membership, number of times OP 3.4 met, attendance at each meeting and where relevant, the outcome of votes cast. - 2.9 When making new appointments, the Board should take into account other demands on directors' time.
+The chair should hold meetings with the non-executive directors without the executive directors present. - 2.9 The AIR must include details of Board and committee membership, number of times met, OP 3.4 attendance at each meeting and where relevant, the outcome of votes cast. - When making new appointments, the Board should take into account other demands on directors' time.
 Prior to appointment, significant commitments should be disclosed with an indication of the time involved.
 In respect of Executive Directors, additional external appointments should not be undertaken without prior approval of the Board, with the reasons for permitting significant appointments explained in the AIR.
-Full-time executive directors should not take on more than one non-executive directorship in a FTSE 100 company or other significant appointment. - 2.10 All directors should have access to the advice of the company secretary, who is responsible for advising the Board on all governance matters.
+Full-time executive directors should not take on more than one non-executive directorship in a FTSE 100 company or other significant appointment. - 2.11 All directors should have access to the advice of the company secretary, who is responsible for advising the Board on all governance matters.
 Both the appointment and removal of the company secretary should be a matter for the whole Board.